zdudic/ansible-role-sar/README.md

 1. Define a host (use inventory_hostname) on which this role doesn't manage sar (maybe there is some reason for this).
 2. Define a host group on which this role doesn't manage sar (think of this as all hosts for a project that doesn't need sar).
-3. If there is no host or host-group based use case, then role does default sar configuration, default is based on a distribution.
+3. If there is no host or host-group based use case, then role does default sar configuration, default is based on os-family.

 Min Ansible version
 -------------------